Sunday, April 26, 2026 | 5:30 pm

 Connie Shih

-As soloist, she has appeared extensively with orchestras throughout Canada, U.S., and Europe.
-In a solo recital setting, she has made countless appearances in Canada, U.S., Iceland, England, Spain, Italy, Germany, Japan and China.
-Connie has given chamber music performances with many world-renowned musicians.
-To critical acclaim, she appears regularly in concert with her duo partner, cellist Steven Isserlis worldwide.
-Including chamber music appearances at Wigmore and Carnegie halls, she performs at the prestigious Bath Music Festival, Aldeburgh, Cheltenham, Weill Hall (N.Y.), Verbier, Luzern and at the Kronberg Festival.
-Her collaborations have included Sir Simon Keenlyside, Joshua Bell, Maxim Vengerov, Tabea Zimmerman, Manuel Fischer-Dieskau and Isabelle Faust.
+As a soloist, she has performed with numerous orchestras in Canada, the U.S., and Europe.
+As a soloist, she has given numerous concerts in Canada, the U.S., Iceland, England, Spain, Italy, Germany, Japan, and China.
+With her duo partner, cellist Steven Isserlis, she regularly performs concerts worldwide to critical acclaim.
+In addition to chamber music performances at London’s Wigmore Hall and New York’s Carnegie Hall, she has appeared at the prestigious Bath, Aldeburgh, Cheltenham, Verbier, Lucerne, and the Kronberg music festivals.
+She has worked with baritone Sir Simon Keenlyside, violinist Joshua Bell, violinist Maxim Vengerov, violist Tabea Zimmerman, cellist Manuel Fischer-Dieskau, and violinist Isabelle Faust, among others.

 “I do not know of a greater pianistic talent than Connie Shih.
 Her stupendous technique, musicality, and deep musical understanding place her in a class by itself.” —Josef Gingold